RndMnkIII/AlphaMission_PALs/README.md

 ## PAL16L6_1A converted to GAL20V8 (24 pin device)
 !["PAL16L6CNS 1A"](img/PAL16L6CNS_2-2.jpg?raw=true "PAL16L6CNS 1A")

 The equations of this PAL were also corrected based on the captures of the real device with a logic analyzer and the source code of MAME, since this PAL is used to decode the address bus of the two main Z80 CPUs (CPUA, CPUB).
-Conversion has been made to a GAL20V8 device but it has not been possible to record in a real one since I have not managed to obtain one that does not give problems when recording it with the TL86+, it may because all the ones I have bought so far from China are false imitations of a GAL20V8B.
+Conversion has been made to a GAL20V8 device and tested using a TL866II+ programmer with a Lattice GAL20V8B-25LP on the real PCB.
+Optionally lift the pin 18 of the GAL20V8 because is unused as output signal but because is linked in the PCB with the pin 20 ( of the same GAL20V8 device could interfere with the output of this pin.
-If someone can advise me on where to obtain a GAL20V8B-25LP from a reliable source and that the device works correctly or can offer me one to test the validity of the JED file, it will be welcome:
+In my opinion, this bizarre connection was made due to the very structure of the PAL16L6 where there are only two product sums available for the output of pin 18 and four for the output of pin 20 (see the PAL16L6 datasheet).
+Since 4 product sums were needed for the signal selection of the background layer, said output of pin 20 was routed connecting it electrically with pin 18, whose output does not generate anything, and from here to the circuit where it activates the aforementioned background layer

 !["GAL20V8B-25LP"](img/GAL20V8B-25LP.jpg?raw=true "GAL20V8B-25LP")